mobily-enterprises/js-interpreter/README.md

-# NPM pacckage for Neil Fraser's JS Interpreter
+# NPM package for Neil Fraser's JS Interpreter

 This is an NPM version of the [JS interpreter by NeilFraser](https://github.com/NeilFraser/JS-Interpreter).